nchase/css/on-easy-vs-simple.md

     the CSS well-factored, you may discover that your 'structure' CSS is separate from the 'skin' CSS.
 Or at the very least, that you might be able to separate them.
-Dedication to keeping complexity low will pay off when you're eventually asked to give the components a new look and feel.
+Dedication to keeping complexity low will pay off when you're (sooner or later) asked to give your large app a new look and feel.

-    In theory, many of the structural patterns that your present-and-future app depend on will have already been discovered and you will have written CSS for them.
+    In this scenario, many of the _structural_ patterns that your app depends on will have already been discovered and you will have written CSS for them.
+    You're then free to focus on the look and feel instead of re-codifying the layout principles that your designers have bound the application to.

 Nicole Sullivan ([@stubbornella](https://twitter.com/stubbornella)) said "Never go more than three levels deep!" in reference to selector-nesting at